Ori1N/AndroidVariantsStubsGenerator/README.md

-## Still in development

 # VariantsStubsGenerator
 ============

-Library for android projects using gradle with multiple flavors on AndroidStudio (not eclipse).
+Library for android projects using gradle with multiple flavors on Android Studio (not eclipse).

 Annotate flavor-specific-classes on multi-flavored android projects to create build-generated stub classes.